ChandanGhosh/couchbase-pre-configured/README.md

 # Couchbase
-Couchbase latest community server pre-configured with single node cluster and a default bucket "todo".
+Couchbase latest server pre-configured with single node cluster and a default bucket "todo".

 # Building